Ajay8309/Shringar-Frontend/README.md

 - **Product Comparison:** Enable users to compare similar products side by side for a more informed decision-making process.
 - **Chat Assistance:** Implement a live chat feature to provide real-time assistance to users, answering queries and offering personalized recommendations.

+## Next Steps
+After the successful development of the Shringar project, the next step is to build an Admin Panel.
+The Admin Panel will empower administrators to efficiently manage users, products, and orders.
+This dedicated tool will streamline administrative tasks, ensuring a seamless operation of the e-commerce platform.

+## Usage

 ## Usage
 ### Prerequisites:
 - Node.js and npm installed